-SUMMARY OF THE ORDER: Since June 15, 2021 and after the Blueprint for a Safer Economy, community transmission of COVID-19 has rapidly increased from Low to Substantial in one month.
-This Order modifies the prior health order, A Safer Return Together at Work and in the Community, with regard to mask use.
-Based on rapidly increasing daily new cases of COVID-19 cases to a level that indicates Substantial community transmission of the virus that causes COVID-19 based on Centers for Disease Control and Prevention (CDC) indicators, this Order reinstates masking by all, regardless of vaccination status, in effort to slow the increasing trends in and level of transmission of COVID-19 currently being seen in Los Angeles County.
+SUMMARY OF THE ORDER: Since June 15, 2021 and after the retiring of the State's Blueprint for a Safer Economy, community transmission of COVID-19 in Los Angeles County has rapidly increased from Low to High in just over one month.
+Based on rapidly increasing daily new cases of COVID-19 cases to a level that indicates High community transmission of the COVID-19 virus based on the federal Centers for Disease Control and Prevention (CDC) indicators, this Order continues to require masking by all, regardless of vaccination status, in effort to slow the increasing trends in and level of transmission of COVID-19 currently being seen in Los Angeles County.
 In looking at other options, universal indoor masking is the least disruptive and most effective measure to take while increasing vaccination rates; this is an important safety directive that can be implemented without impacting normal business capacity and operations.